joshnishikawa/MIDIcontroller/README.txt

   - Min/Max output can be set (or inverted) for all MIDI.
 Min/Max input can also be set for analog input (maintaining stability in conversion)

-    UPDATED IN THIS VERSION:
-  - Added support for capacitive sensors

     IN THE WORKS:
   - True (channel pressure) aftertouch
   - Interrupts for encoders
   - Support for piezos

+  2.0.5:
+  - Added a condition to prevent many double note triggers.

+  2.0.4:
+  - Added support for capacitive sensors

 ***THIS LIBRARY REQUIRES THE MIDI, BOUNCE AND ENCODER LIBRARIES***